 Where Procurement Outsourcing Creates Value

-Procurement outsourcingcan create value in areas such as improving spend under management, reducing commodity costs, improving sourcing events, consolidating vendors, improving vendor quality and service and compliance.
+Procurement outsourcing can create value in areas such as improving spend under management, reducing commodity costs, improving sourcing events, consolidating vendors, improving vendor quality and service and compliance.
 These activities take a relatively small amount of labor, but can affect a large amount of spend.
 Procurement outsourcing vendors can describe the impact of each of these areas, for example by enabling a 20 percent reduction in cost of commodity X, or improving spend under management by N percent.
-This value is a result of improved “factory” processes, technology and procurement talent that the supplier can provide, which are translated into cost savings.
+This value is a result of improved “factory” processes, technology and talent that the procurement BPO firm can provide, which are translated into cost savings.